jweber13/ghibli_films/README.md

 Gems used: "faker", "pry-byebug", "tailwindcss-rails", "will_paginate"

-SQLite3 is pre-packaged, but all objects are stored in-memory (using a repository) Search function is by english name only
+SQLite3 is pre-packaged, but all objects are stored in-memory (using a repository) Search function is by english name and release date only

 E2E test using Cypress.io